 Training will be provided to ensure that company personnel assigned to operate and or maintain the facility possess the required knowledge and skills as determined by a structured qualification modeling process, or similar method to carry out their duties and responsibilities, as outlined in FM O&G's 30 CFR Well Control & Production Safety Training Plan, and SEMS Sections 5, 6, and 10.
 Examples of these competencies include, but are not limited to, safety and anti-pollution devices, crane operations and maintenance, well control activities, operating procedures, including startup and shutdown, environmental protection and pollution control, and emergency response and control.
-Competency/Qualification Criteria is documented and can be found in the Active Learner and CAP Master Matrices.
-These are maintained by Pacific OCS Operations and EH&S personnel out of the Orcutt office.
+Competency/Qualification Criteria is documented and can be found in the learning management system and safety meetings.

-All contractors providing personnel involved in SEMS activities should train their personnel in the work practices necessary to perform their jobs in a safe and environmentally sound manner.
+All contractors providing personnel involved in SEMS activities shall train their personnel in the work practices necessary to perform their jobs in a safe and environmentally sound manner.
 This training should include applicable site-specific safety and environmental procedures and rules pertaining to facility and applicable emergency action plans.
+In some cases, a copy of certification, qualification or training may be required to be maintained on the facility they are working.

-Assessment of training needs will be conducted for FM O&G employees involved in SEMS activities, such as but not limited to Operating Procedures, Safe Work Practices, and Emergency Procedures.
+Assessment of training needs will be conducted for Company employees field involved in SEMS activities, such as but not limited to Operating Procedures, Safe Work Practices, and Emergency Procedures.
 This assessment will consist of one or more of the following: written and/or oral quizzes, computer based training (CBT), hands-on skills proficiency evaluations and participation in drills.